krzysiekbialy/123qwe/lebronssie.md

-nie jest to prawda a kobas to buk
+nie jest to prawda a kobas nie umie